verifiablesoftware/vsw/docs/vsw-DID-specification.md

 ## Authenticated Controllers
 Knowing who developed a piece of software is a critical factor for users to decide whether or how much to trust this software.
 In **vsw**, this is represented by the Controller of the vsw DID.
 This entity (person or organization or automated system) is identified by another DID using one of the common active DIDs.
-The **vsw-did**, in contrast, is a passive DID.
-These concepts are further discussed in [Proposed DID Core Appendix](https://github.com/w3c/did-core/issues/373).
+The **did:vsw**, in contrast, is a **passive** DID.
+These concepts are further discussed in the [Proposed DID Core Appendix](https://github.com/w3c/did-core/issues/373).
 In the diagram below, we illustrate graphically the controller relationship.

 ## Semantic Versioning